One Piece Film: Red delivers an electrifyingly fun (for fans) addition to the long-running canon.

 But let’s not kid ourselves.
 One Piece Film: Red is a movie awash with fan service, a reward to patient acolytes of Oda’s seemingly endless saga, with treats and little nods to one of its most intriguing and mysterious characters by far.
-The story mainly follows Uta (voiced by Kaori Nazuka in the movie’s original Japanese and famous singer Ado as the character’s singing voice), a pop idol so famous, her live concert has attracted familiar faces from all over the One Piece world, though mostly characters from the post-timeskip phase of the story from over the last decade or so.
-These heavy-hitters, who range from dastardly pirate crews to the powerful but often corrupt marines, collide in a bombastic musical-esque fantasy adventure where the entire world is at stake, as expected.
+The story mainly follows Uta (voiced by Kaori Nazuka in the movie’s original Japanese and famous singer Ado as the character’s singing voice), a pop idol so famous that her live concert has attracted familiar faces from all over the One Piece world, though mostly characters from the post-timeskip phase of the story from over the last decade or so.

 The main draw for most One Piece fans going into One Piece Film: Red is undoubtedly the promise of new insight into Red-Haired Shanks, who was revealed in the film’s marketing to be the father of Uta.
 Since the beginning of One Piece, Shanks has cast a heavy, unburdened shadow over the story, barely showing up or being mentioned despite his larger-than-life status as the original mentor of the series’ protagonist, Monkey D. Luffy.
 That’s right, it’s been over 20 years, and we really don’t know all that much about the man who gave Luffy his signature straw hat, served as a cabin boy for the former King of the Pirates (whose wealth and fame mantra kickstarted the entire franchise), and is currently one of the four emperors of the sea.

 Needless to say, One Piece readers and anime obsessives want more Shanks and have been waiting patiently for said Shanks, so it’s nice to report that One Piece Film: Red certainly gives them what they ask for…to an extent.
-Obviously, Oda has far grander plans for the character moving into the series’ final saga, so it’s not like we can expect a treasure trove of new information, particularly in a movie that keeps most of its focus on the complex backstory and motivations of Uta.
-Not since Golden Lion Shiki in One Piece Film: Strong World has a movie character felt this tied into the main canon of the series, which has been boosted by supplementary episodes of the anime and even some manga cover stories setting up her character in the lead-up to the film’s release.
+Obviously, Oda has far grander plans for the character as the series enters its final saga, so we shouldn’t expect a treasure trove of new information, particularly in a movie that keeps most of its focus on Uta’s complex backstory and motivations.

 The downsides are also familiar.
-At a certain point, the film twists itself into so many convoluted plot revelations, it’s a wonder the movie doesn’t end with everyone giving up due to a migraine.
+At a certain point, the film twists itself into so many convoluted plot revelations that it’s a wonder the movie doesn’t end with everyone giving up due to a migraine.
 Without giving anything away, a lot of the villain’s most interesting and monstrous actions are removed from their own agency and blamed on external factors.
 Plus, it’s quite hard to find room for the Straw Hat pirates to shine in their own right, namely Brook, the crew’s musician, who never really gets a chance to take center stage despite how fitting that might sound for, again, a musician.

 Fortunately, the movie lands the notes it obviously cares more about.
-The music itself is enchanting, with Ado’s talent and electric persona to be a wonder for western audiences hearing her for the first time.
+The music itself is enchanting, with Ado’s talent and electric persona to be a wonder for Western audiences hearing her for the first time.
 The collection of characters is quite random — Oven?
 Really?
 OK. — but longtime fans will feast on some of these appearances, particularly a clever play on the relationship between Usopp and the father he still hasn’t met.
 And the wonderful antics of our favorite would-be pirate king are as delightful as they’ve ever been.

 REVIEW RATING